 If you’re driving a truck you own personally for a business purpose and get into an accident for which you are liable, an injured person could sue you personally.
 Will your personal auto policy have enough coverage to pay all the damages?
 If not, a lawsuit may be filed against your business.
 If you use personal vehicles for business, you want to be sure you have high enough limits to protect your business.
 You should discuss this with your insurance agent.

 States have varying rules about when an employer must provide workers compensation insurance.
 If you have three or more employees, you should check with your state department of workers compensation to see if you are required to provide workers comp insurance.

-Let Mary Ann Simmons Insurance Agency help you choose a policy that will fit your individual needs.
+Let Bartow Insurance Center help you choose a policy that will fit your individual needs.
 Protecting your assets, whether personal, business, or both, is our goal.
 A well-chosen policy can lessen the impact of some of life’s most common, yet unforeseen perils.
 We’re here to help when you are considering Artisan Contractor coverage.